Tina's passion for creative writing began in her teens. She holds a Master of Arts (Writing) and works as a Freelance Writer.

-I wrote this poem over our Christmas break up at my Parents house at Flaxton in Queensland, where they live high in the mountain range.
-I sat on their front porch, listening to the rain falling on the tin roof with my notebook in hand.
+I wrote this poem one summer at my parents' old house where they live high up on a mountain range in southeast Queensland.
+I sat on their front porch listening to the rain falling on the tin roof with my notebook in hand.

 A Summer Storm | Poem

 Above the bleak power lines